onlinehub0808/-smart-contract-best-practices/docs/recommendations.md

 ### External Calls

+#### Use caution when making external calls

+Calls to untrusted contracts can introduce several unexpected risks or errors.
+External calls may execute malicious code in that contract _or_ any other contract that it depends upon.
+As such, every external call should be treated as a potential security risk.
+When it is not possible, or undesirable to remove external calls, use the recommendations in the rest of this section to minimize the danger.

 #### Mark untrusted contracts

 When interacting with external contracts, name your variables, methods, and contract interfaces in a way that makes it clear that interacting with them is potentially unsafe.
 This applies to your own functions that call external contracts.